rasm945i/BendoMOTD/README.md

-# SimpleMOTD
+# BendoMOTD
-Simple MOTD plugin for Spigot
+Simple at a level which Bendo can use it.
+MOTD plugin for Spigot